 Chair: Mark Ritsema, JBS Foods

-Co-Chair: Bernie Sheff, Montrose Environmental Group
+Co-Chairs: Bernie Sheff, Montrose Environmental Group and Annie Weidert, Mead & Hunt

 Speakers: